aws-solutions/media-services-application-mapper/USAGE.md

 ## Searching for Resources, Diagrams, Tiles

-Search controls are located at the upper right of the page.
+Search controls are located at the upper-right of the page and inside the Search tab at the bottom of the page.
 Inventory in-memory, all diagrams and tiles are searched simultaneously.
 Search results are displayed in the **Search** tab at the lower part of the page.

 Search results show several results: